Brad Stone (journalist)

 Brad Stone (born c.
-1971) is an American journalist and New York Times bestselling author.
-Stone is the author of the books, Amazon Unbound: Jeff Bezos and the Invention of a Global Empire (2021), The Everything Store: Jeff Bezos and the Age of Amazon (2013), The Upstarts: How Uber, Airbnb, and the Killer Companies of the New Silicon Valley are Changing the World, and Gearheads: the Turbulent Rise of Robotic Sports.
+1971) is an American journalist and author.
+He is the editor of Bloomberg Businessweek since January 2024.
+He is the author of the books The Everything Store: Jeff Bezos and the Age of Amazon (2013), Amazon Unbound: Jeff Bezos and the Invention of a Global Empire (2021), The Upstarts: How Uber, Airbnb, and the Killer Companies of the New Silicon Valley are Changing the World, and Gearheads: the Turbulent Rise of Robotic Sports.

 Early life and education

 Stone was raised in suburban Cleveland, Ohio, and lives in Northern California.
 He is an alumnus of Columbia University.

 Career

 Stone is senior executive editor of the global technology group at Bloomberg News and based in Bloomberg's San Francisco bureau.
 Previously, Stone was a senior writer for Bloomberg Businessweek, for which he has written numerous in-depth cover stories on leading technology companies.
 Prior to Bloomberg, he was a reporter for The New York Times and Newsweek magazine.
 Stone is a frequent guest on Bloomberg Technology, a daily show focused on breaking technology news.
+In January 2024, Stone was appointed editor of Bloomberg Businessweek and will oversee its transition from a weekly to a monthly publication.